 At the Metaverse Safety Week, everyone is free to submit anything, but there are some principles we ask you to follow.

 Be sure your session is delightful, fun, or otherwise compelling and engaging for your audience members.
 Design engagement with a strong sense of purpose and productivity in mind.
-Make sure that your attendees feel involved in the work of the session and that they see its importance and benefit to them and their communities and work.
+Ensure that your attendees feel involved in the session’s work and that they see its importance and benefit to them and their communities and work.
 Think of yourself as a facilitator, not a lecturer.
 Your role is to help attendees actively engage with your work, not just to tell them about it.